 Data sources and datasets in the Report Data pane represent the elements in the report definition.
 The Report Data pane is a feature supported by multiple report authoring environments.
 In Report Builder, it is the only pane available for managing data sources and datasets.
 In Report Designer, the Report Data pane works with Solution Explorer, which lists shared data sources and shared datasets as files.
 Shared data sources and shared datasets in the Report Data pane must point to their corresponding Shared Data Sources and Shared Datasets in Solution Explorer.
 The Report Data pane elements then contain a reference to the data files in Solution Explorer.
 The project properties determine whether the shared data sources and shared datasets are deployed to the report server or SharePoint site.
-For more information, see Convert a Data Source from Embedded to Shared (Report Builder and SSRS).
+For more information, see Convert Data Sources (Report Builder and SSRS).

 Use the Grouping pane to define groups for a tablix data region.
 You can define row groups and detail groups for tables and row and column groups for matrices.
 You cannot use the Grouping pane to define groups for Charts or other data regions.
 For more information, see Understanding Groups (Report Builder and SSRS).

 Default.
 Use the Default mode to display all row and column groups in a hierarchical format that shows the relationship of parent groups, child groups, adjacent groups, and detail groups.
 A child group appears under and at the next indent level compared to its parent group.
 An adjacent group appears at the same indent level as its peer or sibling groups.